MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-entities.md

 - **Created by**: Answers the question: *By whom was this entity originally created?*
 - **Created**: Answers the question: *When was this entity created?*
 - **Updated By**: Answers the question: *By whom was this entity's data refreshed?*
-- **Last Updated**: Answers the question: *"When was the last time this entity's data was refreshed"?*
+- **Last Updated**: Answers the question: *"When was the last time this entity's data was refreshed?*

 The app automatically identifies values for four columns pictured above from your ingested data sources and, if the identification fails, it returns *NA*.
 Both for *NA* and all the other values, it is recommended to go over the table and make any corrections to it as needed.